linrally/ndi-serial-emulator/README.md

 - 2x Startech ICUSB2321F 1-Port USB to Serial RS232 Adapter Cable, connected to an iMac running Brainsight and a laptop running the emulator, respectively
 - Null modem RS232 female-to-female serial cable to join the two devices

 Specify the appropriate serial port for the emulator in `main.py`.
+Run `main.py`

 Open Brainsight on the second machine and navigate to the Polaris Configuration window.
 Scan for all serial devices.
 The virtual emulator should appear with the serial number P6-00000 and status OK & Tracking.
 If you run into any issues, try resetting the device and scanning all serial ports again.